- Created on the 20 February, 2017.

 Another function of inhibin B is to provide a useful marker for ovarian reserve, the most common tests that are used to assess ovarian reserve include: FSH (day 3), inhibin B (day 3) and anti-mullerian hormone levels.
 The concentrations of inhibin B determined in serum in the early follicular phase of the menstrual cycle (usually at day 3) is a good reflection of the number of follicles in the ovary.
 The amount of inhibin B measured in serum directly reflects the number of follicles in the ovary (i.e. the higher the levels of inhibin B the greater the number of ovarian follicles present).

-Inhibin B is found to be a suitable serum marker for epithelial tumors of the mucinous type where between 55-60% patients tested displayed elevated levels of inhibin B. Also over 90% patients with granulosa cell tumors were found with elevated inhibin B concentrations, this represented a value which was around 60-fold greater that the reference range value.
+Inhibin B Gen II is found to be a suitable serum marker for epithelial tumors of the mucinous type where between 55-60% patients tested displayed elevated levels of inhibin B. Also over 90% patients with granulosa cell tumors were found with elevated inhibin B concentrations, this represented a value which was around 60-fold greater that the reference range value.
+The following inhibin B ELISA kit is intended for many different diagnostic applications.

-The minimum sensitivity detection limit of inhibin B Gen II using this human inhibin B ELISA kit was approximately 2.6 pg/ml.
-The dynamic assay range for this kit is 11.0 – 977.0 pg/ml.
+The minimum sensitivity detection limit of inhibin B II Gen using current human inhibin B ELISA kit was approximately 2.6 pg/ml.
+The dynamic range for this assay is 11.0 – 977.0 pg/ml.

 - Inhibin B in male reproduction: pathophysiology and clinical relevance.
 Eur J Endocrinol.
 (2001) 145 (5): 561-71.
 Review.
 Meachem S.J., et al.